 Cuban coffee, sold under the brand name Cubita, ranks among the finest in the world.

 Your hotel will certainly serve it and its specialty shops will sell it.
-Good coffee such as Cubita and Serrano can be bought in hotels or higher-priced grocery stores (sometimes called Dollar stores).
+Good coffee such as Cubita and Serrano can be bought in hotels or higher-priced grocery stores (now called MLC stores).

 Every Havana hotel offers coffee